 How do I find a list of classes that I can enter at my local festival?

-.
-It is generally posted by mid October for festivals held in the following calendar year.
+on this website.
+It is generally posted by the end of October for festivals held in the following calendar year.
 There may be a local addendum to the Provincial Syllabus which will be available from your local festival.

 Why should I read the rules and guidelines in the syllabus?

 Always read the rules and guidelines well ahead of time as it is in your best interest to be aware of the rules so that you choose the right classes and music for your performance.
 Remember the absence of a rule prohibiting certain kinds of music, the use of technology, etc. does not mean that such things are acceptable.
 Should you have any questions check with your local festival for clarification.